WebDevStudios/wds-acf-blocks/README.md

 To better manage ACF Field Groups, the plugin supports [synchronized JSON](https://www.advancedcustomfields.com/resources/synchronized-json/) for Advanced Custom Fields.

-👉 You can visit the [WDS ACF Blocks Wiki](https://github.com/WebDevStudios/wds-acf-blocks/wiki/WDS-ACF-Blocks) to learn more about the [features of the blocks](https://github.com/WebDevStudios/wds-acf-blocks/wiki/WDS-ACF-Blocks#block-features) and how you can [create Gutenberg Blocks with ACF](https://github.com/WebDevStudios/wds-acf-blocks/wiki/WDS-ACF-Blocks#creating-gutenberg-blocks-with-acf).
+👉 Please visit the [WDS ACF Blocks Wiki](https://github.com/WebDevStudios/wds-acf-blocks/wiki/WDS-ACF-Blocks) to learn more about the [features of the blocks](https://github.com/WebDevStudios/wds-acf-blocks/wiki/WDS-ACF-Blocks#block-features) and how you can [create Gutenberg Blocks with ACF](https://github.com/WebDevStudios/wds-acf-blocks/wiki/WDS-ACF-Blocks#creating-gutenberg-blocks-with-acf).

 ## 📝 Requirements